Xetera/HifumiOld/README.md

 - [ ] Allow users to disable the cleverbot feature of alexa

 ## Database:
-- [x] Implement a SQL based database that works for heroku as well -> Postgres
+- [x] Implement a relational database that works for heroku as well -> Postgres
 - [x] Guild specific prefix change
 - [x] Save the amount of invites a user has sent invites
 - [x] Option to set default channels for welcome messages other than 'welcome'